Fade BG Image

 "Anti-escape measures."

-Cut the feet — they can't run.
-Weaken them; easy to confine.
+Cut off their feet and they can't run.
+Weakened and easy to confine.

 Wait, hold on.